 This means that they’re up to their ears in paperwork.

-So, instead of focusing on their high-level work such as prospecting and nurturing potential customers, they waste hours inputting data and creating reports.
+So, instead of focusing on their high-level work such as prospecting and nurturing potential customers, they waste hours inputting data and creating data reports.

 Here are some of the most time-consuming administrative tasks.